ibexa/documentation-user/docs/shop_administration/cockpit.md

 3\.
 Most searched terms with less hits

-Shows search terms which did not lead to a result and the number of times they were searched for.
+Shows search terms that did not lead to a result and the number of times they were searched for.